marknotton/env/README.md

 # Gulp Env Modify

-Read, add, edit, and remove variables from your .env file.
-You can also automatically increment variables if they are a number.
-Designed for hard versioning production files.
+Add, edit, delete and read variables from a .env file.
+There is also functionality to help manage version named files.

 ### Installation
 ```